LukasKnuth/lknuth.dev/content/writings/design_technical_interview.md

 > * {{< ref-pair.inline />}}

-Since we often pair on more complex tasks at work, the interview is no different.
+Because we pair regularly, the interview is no different.
 The candidate is the Driver, making the decisions and steering the the interviews direction.
 The interviewer takes the role of the navigator, answering questions and giving insight to guide the candidate.